What is Upper Airway Resistance Syndrome?

 Being so closely related, how can I tell each one apart?
 Let’s say for instance a person snores and constantly feels tired throughout the day.
 Which diagnosis is most likely?

-Unfortunatly, there is no easy way to tell exactly which sleep related breathing disorder a person has without consulting with a medical professional who is specializes in sleep medicine.
+Unfortunately, there is no easy way to tell exactly which sleep-related breathing disorder a person has without consulting with a medical professional who specializes in sleep medicine.
 Your doctor may have you complete a short assessment such as the STOPBANG to help determine if a sleep study is necessary.
 During a sleep study, a technician will connect the patient to several monitoring devices which measures a number of different functions such as respiratory, blood oxygen levels, brainwave activity, etc. The results are interpreted by a qualified medical doctor and a diagnosis is made.
 Only then will you be certain which area of the spectrum you fall.

 Treatment Options for UARS